 Mexico is a country full of handicrafts produced locally and many of these come from the region of Oaxaca.
 The indigenous people have perfected their crafts through generations, to the point that their products are true works of art.
 Black ceramics, fantastic painted wooden animals, Chango Mezcalero, world-class wool carpets that are naturally dyed, beautifully embroidered clothes, green pottery, are just some of the offerings in this area.

-In short, nothing.
 I had the advantage of living full-time throughout Mexico for nearly a decade before moving to Oaxaca.
 I have seen numerous blogs listing the ‘pros and cons’ of living in Oaxaca, and the truth is, the cons are always cultural differences.
-If living in a different culture is a con, stay in your comfort zone.
+To live in Mexico is to live way outside of your comfort zone.
+And perhaps you live in Mexico already and are thinking of relocating to Oaxaca.
+Let me assure you that Oaxaca is much different than the rest of Mexico and isn’t for everyone.

 Here is what you can expect everywhere in Mexico, these issues are not unique to Oaxaca.